90th/ghostbin/README.md

 - `GET /api/v1/paste/:id` - fetch encrypted payload
 - `DELETE /api/v1/paste/:id` - delete manually (requires burn token if active)

+## disclaimer
+I built this for fun and to learn. while the crypto is standard (aes-256 + argon2id), i'm just one dev and this hasn't been audited by a pro. there are still some bugs and rough edges i'm smoothing out.

 ## license
 mit.
 use it for whatever.